-It is co-organised by Pauline Roche and Ted Ryan as well as a colleague with whom we co-operate with on other tech for social good projects, Paul Webster.
-Paul is also the UK and Europe Ambassador for NetSquared.
+It is currently co-organised by Pauline Roche and Ted Ryan and in the past we had another colleague with whom we have co-operated with on other tech for social good projects, Paul Webster.
+Paul was previously the UK and Europe Ambassador for NetSquared.

 The NetSquared group gives us opportunities to hear great speakers, try out new concepts and network with colleagues in the charity, tech and activism fields.

 Up to 2019 we ran our monthly sessions at Impact Hub Birmingham (usually) where were members of the collaborative social impact community there.
 Unfotunately Impact Hub Birmingham has now closed so sessions have been halted until we find a new venue or venues.

 Sessions so far have included:

 Benefits and barriers to digital use by charities

 Whether you are a charity, community group or nonprofit organisation in the traditional sense, a venture capitalist, a programmer, an individual with a great idea, or a social changemaker, NetSquared Midlands is here to help you make connections and be part of creating a community around innovating for good in the Midlands.

 These events are great opportunities to learn what others are trying, see successful projects and platforms, hear about developing technologies, make new friends and collaborate on new projects.

 Our programme is a varied mix of open mic unconference sessions, speakers on topics relevant to the sector, show and tell sessions and one to one surgeries.